jes/meshmill/README.md

 4. Load your STL file in the "MODEL" tab.

-5. Render the heightmap.
+5. Click "Process surface".
 You'll see that the model turns from your smooth triangle mesh into the blocky pixelated heightmap.
 This is expected.
 If you reduce the "resolution" value you'll get a higher-quality heightmap, at the expense of CPU time.
 You need to judge for yourself what level of precision is required for your particular part with your particular machine and cutting tools.